The executive functions

 • make decisions

-• Setting up for something new
+• Attitude to something new

 • Change perspectives